AntonRickert/Odin-Landing-Page/README.md

 # Odin-Landing-Page
-My first Landing Page made using the Odin Project
+My first Landing Page made as a project for The Odin Project.